bettiolo/teamcity-radiator/README.md

 Optional querystring parameters:
 * `projectDisplayNameToStrip`: Normally projects are displayed in the "Project Display Name :: Build Name" syntax.
 If the leading part is always the same and you want to hide it, you can pass it in here, in a URL encoded format.
 For example, your project group display name might be "Search Team", but the ID might be "SearchTeam" (no space).
 You can hide the leading part via: `http://localhost/{teamcity-hostname}/SearchTeam?projectDisplayNameToStrip=Search%20Team`.
+* `successView`: When no builds are failing, the default view is of random cat pictures.
+This can be overriden to other views: "thumbs" shows a static thumbs up image instead of cats.

 Heavily blurred screenshot:
 ![Screenshot](docs/teamcity-radiator.png?raw=true "Screenshot")